Governance Structure and Operations

 (2) Indicators and the reasons for the selection of these indicators

 In order to achieve sustainable growth and increase corporate value over the medium- to long- term, we use ROE as a financial indicator, and our CO2 emission reductions through measures and employee engagement score as non-financial indicators (all on a group-wide basis).
 ROE was selected to enhance profitability from an investor’s perspective.
-The CO2 emissions reduction rate was selected to link environmental value to business growth while addressing the social issue of climate change, and the employee engagement score was selected to maximize performance by developing and acquiring human resources and strengthening organizational capabilities.
+The amount of CO2 emissions reduction achieved through initiativesachieved through measures was selected to link environmental value to business growth while addressing the social issue of climate change, and the employee engagement score was selected to maximize performance by developing and acquiring human resources and strengthening organizational capabilities.

 (3) Methods for determining the amount of compensation